If a hospital negligence injury has set you back, we'll help you move forward

 These forms of negligence can occur across all hospital departments, from A&E to surgery and from X-ray to other outpatient services.

-The service area with the highest number of complaints was ?inpatient hospital acute services' with 34,400 complaints.
+As with previous years, the service area with the highest number of complaints was 'inpatient hospital acute services' with 49,757 complaints.

 Common hospital negligence claims